MuddyBootsCode/data_science_study_group/README.md

 Hopefully we'll be able to meet up and discuss the chapters once a week.
 Currently we're looking at **Tuesdays at 6pm CST**.
 Here's a zoom link for the meeting: [here](https://zoom.us/j/97745088615) the meeting will also be recorded and posted so that it can be rewatched or used by people who could not make the meeting.

+If you cannot make the meetings we record them and post them on youtube.
+You can find the playlist [here](https://www.youtube.com/watch?v=0XmXrdRl2rI&list=PLTsp-DXanPCwGzwbhiO9dD8aTIgaIeeve)

 # Git Repo

 [Data Science Group Repo](https://github.com/MuddyBootsCode/data_science_study_group)